TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 8/Hosea 8.6.md

 ---

-For from Israel is even this; the workman made it, and it is no God; yea, the calf of Samaria shall be broken in pieces.
+For this is even from Israel!
+The workman made it, and it is no God; indeed, the calf of Samaria shall be broken in pieces.